microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 In this section we'll load the data into the Lakehouse.
 The data is available in a public Blob Storage container.

-To begin, we will create and configure a new Lakehouse.
-To do this, in your workspace open the `Data Engineering workload` and Click on `Lakehouse` provide a the name `DemoLakehouse` and click `Create`.
+To begin with, we will create a new Lakehouse and configure a Data Factory pipeline to copy the data from the Blob Storage container to the Lakehouse.
+To do this, in your workspace select the `+ New Item` button and in the pane that opens on the right search for `Lakehouse`, select the `Lakehouse` item, provide the name `SnapshotSerengeti_LH` and click `Create`.

 ![Create Lakehouse](assets/create-lakehouse.png)